 So I sat outside with my dogs and breathed the fresh air and found this rogue dandelion and now I think: maybe we'll be OK.
 Maybe we'll be OK as long as we keep close.
 If we work to surround ourselves with people who know us and love us.
 People who forgive us if we act out of anger and who will listen to us when we try to speak.
 People who get us and root for us, who shelter us and believe in us.
 And the people who don't?
 To do neither harm nor spend too much of our energy on them if it is not appreciated.

-Usually I pluck up dandelions, make a wish, and give them a blow to the wind--but November dandelions are special enough to warrant a change, don't you think?
+Usually I pluck up dandelions, make a wish, and give them a blow to the wind—but I figured November dandelions are special enough to warrant a change, don't you think?
 So I stayed on my step, took a deep breath, and made a great big wish for all the people in my heart.
 All the ones I keep close.
 And then I smiled and went back inside, leaving the dandelion where it found me.
 Because, this time, it felt better to keep its little roots in, down into the earth.
 The earth that just goes.
 Not actively or outwardly, but goes.
 Just goes and goes with a quiet, steadfast strength.